smdhome/sigcalc/README.md

 ### Check the Environment
 1. Open a command window as follows:
-a.
-Click on the start button and type “cmd”.
+- Click on the start button and type “cmd”.
-b.
-Right click on the Command Prompt App and select “Run as administrator”.
+- Right click on the Command Prompt App and select “Run as administrator”.
 You may need to specify a privileged account and password to successfully open a command prompt with admin rights.
 2. Type “where python” at the command prompt.
 Confirm that the specific version of Python is located at:
 C:\Users\<username>\AppData\Local\Programs\Python\Python311